csessig86/leaflet-maps-intro/readme.md

 * Pro-tip: If you need a site to convert CSVs into JSON files, check out [Mr. Data Converter](http://shancarter.github.io/mr-data-converter/)

-* You need to make sure your JSON array is a variable, so go into the JSON file and add this before the data:
+* The breweries JSON data is one array.
+Each brewery is an object within that array.
+You need to make sure the array is a variable, so go into the file and add this before it:
 	```javascript
 	var breweries =